X

 4. Take action

-If you find an app using a considerable amount of energy, you should either close that app, check for an update, or consider uninstalling it.
+If you find an app that's using a considerable amount of energy, you should either close it (from the App Overview), stop it (by tapping the app's listing and tapping Force Stop), check for an update, or consider uninstalling it.

 How to force stop an app

-While you're in the Battery Usage window, tap the suspected app, and you'll see a few options, one of which is Force Stop.
+If you're using an older version of Android, while in the Battery Usage window, tap the suspected app, and you'll see a few options, one of which is Force Stop.

 The Battery Usage of the Authy app shown in Android 12.